ArkThis/AHA_ObjectWorld/AHA-Features.md

 ## May store written text as single objects.

-This may be crazy, but one could actually tag each word of a written text, generate an object for each word or phrase - and then re-create that text by generating a new MoDO that refers to these "word objects" in the right order.
+This may be crazy, but one could actually tag each word of a written text, generate an object for each word or phrase - and then re-create that text by generating a new Object that refers to these "word objects" in the right order.

-Each word-MoDO would now be capable of not only receiving a referrable GPID, but also "machine readable" gets a complete new meaning.
-Because if a machine is able to use/understand this "hyper-AHA-structured text", these word-MoDOs could then be connected to any other digital data object (image, video, audio, document, etc).
+Each word-Object would now be capable of not only receiving a referrable GPID, but also "machine readable" gets a complete new meaning.
+Because if a machine is able to use/understand this "hyper-AHA-structured text", these word-Objects could then be connected to any other digital data object (image, video, audio, document, etc).

-In that way, any information depicted as MoDO can be referenced to a word-MoDO.
+In that way, any information depicted as Object can be referenced to a word-Object.
 The graphs which are dereby being created can then be used to "decode" any digital data like written text.

 Example: